t-tht/Bit-board/Meeting Minutes.md

     - PS4 + keyboard
     - music controller, piano like keyboard
 - Research outcome has been shared among members.
 - Questions about this project and requirements have been gathered for later meeting with Jonny and academic supervisor.
+- talk with Jonny again as soon

-## 3, 2nd meeting with Jonny from micro:bit
+## 2nd meeting with Jonny from micro:bit
 14 May 2019, all team members and Jonny

 ** discussion: **
 - possible concepts for keyboard: musical keyboard, game controller, fortnite machine, Makey-Makey, joystick, cardboard edge connector, draw and place, copper tape, graphite, ink, papier machine
 - MakeCode Extension